MMS Faculty Specialists

 Jennifer Carriger, Reading and Learning Specialist

+Jennifer works with students on a full-time basis as our reading specialist and learning consultant.
 Jennifer received a B.A. in international studies, a B.S. in secondary education and a M.S. in special education from West Virginia University.
-This is her sixth year with Mountaineer Montessori as our reading specialist and learning consultant.
+This is her sixth year at MMS.
 Jennifer co-founded the Appalachian Reading Center in 2004 and is certified in the Wilson Reading System with additional training in Handwriting Without Tears.
 Jennifer is also a past president of the West Virginia Learning Disabilities Association.
 She taught in the public school system for nine years at the elementary, middle and high school levels.
+In 2014, Jennifer was honored as West Virginia Teacher of the Year by the WVLDA.
 She and her husband are the parents of two Mountaineer Montessori students.
 Jennifer enjoys hiking, camping, reading and home renovation projects.

 Darlene Spangler, Elementary Specialist